 Denver Basin Cross Sections

-West-to-East Denver Basin cross-sections.
+The West-to-East Denver Basin cross-sections compilation plate.